Beat of My Heart: Background and development

 On May 20, 2005, MTV News reported that Hilary Duff would be releasing a new album in August, comprising previously released tracks and four new recordings.
 The following month, in an interview with MTV News, Duff said that she had been working with brothers Joel and Benji Madden, of the American rock band Good Charlotte, and Jason Epperson (together known under the production name the Dead Executives) to write and produce new songs for the compilation.
 She said that " ... they're three of my favorite songs I've ever done. ...
 It was really fun being in the studio with them."
 Described by Duff as the first time when "all the responsibility was on [her]", she went into the recording studio without the guidance of her record label or management.

 According to Duff, she did not tell anyone at her record label that she was working with the Dead Executives.
 Joel, whom Duff had been dating at the time, was aware that she needed new material for a compilation album, and knew that she wanted a "totally different sound".
 Together, the Dead Executives went into the recording studio and worked on new music for Duff, before bringing her into the studio to collectively work on them.
 Duff described working with them as pleasant, and the music as a new milestone in her career, stating that working with "people you're close with makes a world of difference when you're recording and being creative."
 At the same time, Duff was also nervous about how her fans would react to the new music.
 Duff recorded four tracks for the album, three of which were co-written and produced with the Dead Executives.

 For Duff, who stated that the song can be interpreted in many ways, "Beat of My Heart" tells the story of a heterosexual relationship, in which the woman was in love with the man, but he was not "as into her as she was him".
-After the couple break-up, she found herself in a place where she "wasn't herself".
+After the couple broke up, she found herself in a place where she "wasn't herself".
 She then "comes out of her shell again", which Duff described as: "Coming out again, dancing again, smiling again, having fun and seeing everything in a brighter light."
 The Dead Executives were instrumental in the instrumentation of "Beat of My Heart", performing on the bass and guitars.
 They also mixed and engineered the song; the latter was also conducted by Todd Parker and Grant Conway and assisted by Allan Hessler.
 It was mixed and recorded at the Foxy Studio in Los Angeles, California.
 The drums featured on the track was performed by Dean Butterworth while Monique Powell and The Fruit performed backing vocals.
 The song was then mastered by Joe Gastwirt.